 6. Integrate the processing platform with your payment form

-Once your merchant account(s) is acquired, you’ll need to get the API keys to link your secure form into their back-end processing.
-This is one very critical step.
-See “Step 1” about getting an expert.
+Once your merchant account is acquired, you’ll need to get the API keys to link your secure form into their back-end processing.

 7. Test and Launch